stanbaek/ece487/docs/PythonTutorial.md

 print(int(x))  # It will print 3
 ```

 A few things are going on here while creating variables.
 First, Python lets us define variables using the convention variable_name = value.
-As long as the variable name is unique (it is not the name of a function, module, or other variable), we can define our variable this way.
-For strings, single quotes or double quotes must be used around the text that needs to be in the variable; it doesn't matter whether you choose single or double quotes, just stay consistent.
+As long as the variable name is unique (it is not the name of a function, module, or other variable), we can define our variables this way.
+For strings, single quotes or double quotes must be used around the text that needs to be in the variables; it doesn't matter whether you choose single or double quotes, just stay consistent.

 ### Functions and Modules